Jump to section

 The poppy contains the alkaloids morphine and codeine.
 While these substances do have medical applications, detriment to the central nervous system occurs if given in excess.
 The seeds of the poppy plant are not considered toxic, but it would still be unwise to let your dog consume them.

-Upon arrival, your veterinarian will start by conduct a physical exam on your dog.
-This will allow her to assess your dog’s symptoms and vitals.
+Upon arrival, your veterinarian will start by conducting a physical exam on your dog.
+This will allow her to assess your dog’s symptoms and vital signs.
 Laboratory work will be performed to evaluate how the body is metabolizing the toxin.
 A complete blood count (CBC) and chemistry panel will provide a baseline of how the internal organs are functioning.
 A packed cell volume (PCV) may be performed to assess hydration status.
-A urinalysis will be done to assess kidney function.
+A urinalysis will be done to further assess kidney function.

-If the heart is experiencing abnormalities, the veterinarian may decide to take radiographs, an EGC or perform an ultrasound.
+If the heart is experiencing abnormalities, the veterinarian may decide to perform an ECG or perform an ultrasound.
 Each of these methods will provide her with different information on your dog’s condition as well as determine the effect on his heart.

 The veterinarian may induce vomiting in your dog to rid him of any remaining poppy pieces in his stomach.
-If this is unsuccessful, she may administer activated charcoal to bind to the remaining toxin before it can be absorbed by the blood stream.
+She may also administer activated charcoal to bind to the remaining toxin before it can be absorbed by the blood stream.
+Intravenous fluids will likely be started and your pet will be hospitalised.

 If your dog is experiencing breathing difficulties, your veterinarian may start your dog on oxygen via flow-by or place him in an oxygen cage.
 If your pet is experiencing severe difficulties and swelling, the veterinarian may have to intubate him and maintain oxygen administration via intubation until he stabilizes.

-If your dog is experiencing lethargy, depression, dilated pupils, or anything else related to mood, keeping him in a quiet, dark place will help keep him calm until the toxic effects wear off.
-He may be put on fluids to flush the toxin from his system efficiently and effectively, and to shorten recovery time.
+If your dog is experiencing lethargy, depression, constricted pupils, or anything else related to mood, keeping him in a quiet, dark place will help keep him calm until the toxic effects wear off.

 If your dog is experiencing heart problems, he will be put on monitoring equipment.
 This will provide the veterinarian with a constant display of his vitals, including his pulse, and will allow for quick intervention if his heart rate were to suddenly drop.
 If necessary, the veterinarian will administer additional medications to prevent further complications.